Skip to main menu Skip to content Skip to footer

 The common diagnosis: PTSD

 Intrusive thoughts and memories that a child can’t control are one of the key symptoms of PTSD.
-Clinicians think of PTSD as a damaged “fight or flight” response in a child who has had a disturbing experience, whether it was an upsetting event or a pattern of domestic violence or abuse.
+Clinicians think of PTSD as an impaired “fight or flight” response in a child who has had a disturbing experience, whether it was an upsetting event or a pattern of domestic violence or abuse.
 The experience is in the past, but the child keeps reliving the anxiety.

 This can take place in the form of flashbacks, thinking about the event over and over, or experiencing frightening thoughts that get “stuck.”